global view constructed of white lines

 Tumor removal rates were also high, achieving total or near total removal in 90% of patients with endocrine-inactive adenomas.
 Notably of all these cases, over 20% had prior surgery performed at another institution.

-A Team Approach to Minimally Invasive Surgery
+A Team Approach to Minimally Invasive Pituitary Surgery

-Performing safe and effective surgery for patients with pituitary tumors, tumors of the skull base and pituitary tumors requires a dedicated and experienced team of specialists.
 Over the last two decades, minimally invasive approaches to reach these often difficult-to-access tumors has flourished largely due to advances in neuro-anatomical understanding as well as refinements in instrumentation including the high-definition endoscope, ultrasound and surgical navigation.

 How We Perform Surgery

-In over 98% of cases, pituitary adenomas are removed via the nose (endonasal endoscopic route).
 At PNI our surgical philosophy is to maximize tumor removal while minimizing risk of collateral damage and complications through experience and use of the best available technology including high-definition, endoscopy, intraoperative navigation and the Doppler probe for blood vessel localization.

 Most patients undergoing endonasal or keyhole craniotomy removal of a tumor impacting vision or eye movements are in the hospital for only one or two nights and are back to full activities within 3 weeks after surgery.